The Gift Giving ~ Favourite stories by Joan Aiken

 But of course Joan Aiken tells it so much better…

-You can colour the picture yourself on the Fun page of the Joan Aiken Website
+You can colour a dragon picture yourself on the Fun page of the Joan Aiken Website

-Read that story and others in a new collection
+Read that story and others in a collection of favourite stories